-UNITED STATES SECURITIES AND EXCHANGE COMMISSION
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.

-Washington, D.C.
 20549

-vi ushington, D.C.
-2031) FORM 10-K ☑ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EX For the Fiscal Year Ended December 31, 2023 or □ TRANSITION REPORT PURSU.
-ANT TO SECTION 13 OR 15(d) OF THE SECURITIES For the transition period from to to to S EXCHANGE ACT OF 1934 Davita DAVITA INC. (Exact name of registrant as specified in charter) Delaware (State of incorpor eation) (I 51-0354549 .R.S.
-Employer Identification No.) (State of incorpor .K.S.
-Employer Identification No.) 2000 16th Street Denver, CO 80202 Telephone number (720) 631-2100 Securities registered pursuant to Section 12(b) of t he Act: Title of each class: Trading symbol(s): Name of each exchange on which registe ered: Common Stock, \$0.001 par value DVA New York Stock Exchange Securities registered pursuant to Section 12(g) of t None ne Act: Indicate by check mark if the registran t is a well-known seasoned issuer, as defined in Rule 40 5 of the Securities Act.
-Yes ■ No □ Indicate by check mark if the registran t is not required to file reports pursuant to Section 13 or Section 15(d) of the Exchange Act.
-Yes s 🗆 No 🗷 gistrant (1) has filed all reports required to be filed by Souch shorter period that the registrant was required to file No gistrant has submitted electronically every Interactive D uring the preceding 12 months (or for such shorter period gistrant is a large accelerated filer, an accelerated filer, a ons of "large accelerated filer," "accelerated filer," "sma Large accelerated filer ⊠ Non-accelerated filer □ Accelerated filer Smaller reporting company Emerging growth company ate by check mark if the registrant has elected not to use provided pursuant to Section 13(a) of the Exchange Act. ying with any gistrant has filed a report on and attestation to its manag 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) b Indicate by check mark whether the re gistrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No 🗷 or
+FORM 10-K

+ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 $\mathbf{X}$

+For the Fiscal Year Ended December 31, 2023

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from Commission File Number: 1-14106

+(Exact name of registrant as specified in charter)

+(I.R.S.
+Employer Identification No.)

+2000 16th Street Denver, CO 80202

+Telephone number (720) 631-2100

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class: Common Stock, \$0.001 par value

+Delaware (State of incorporation)

+Trading symbol(s): Name of each exchange on which registered: DVA New York Stock Exchange Securities registered pursuant to Section 12(g) of the Act:

+None

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗵 No 🗆

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Exchange Act.
+Yes 🗆 No 🗵

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports) and (2) has been subject to such filing requirements for the past 90 days.
+Yes 🗵 No Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes 🗵 No 🗆

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act:

+Large accelerated filer $\boxtimes$ Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

+Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its final report.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

-If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. \Box
+If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. $\Box$

-Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to §240.10D-1(b).
+Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to 240.10D-1(b).